Swadge 2024 2.0.0

 ◆ switchToSwadgeMode()

-void switchToSwadgeMode ( swadgeMode_t * mode)
+void switchToSwadgeMode ( const swadgeMode_t * mode)

 Set up variables to synchronously switch the swadge mode in the main loop